Not just a Spike Lee film, "Do the Right Thing" is also this Columbia leader's motto

 Robertson starts off our extended profiles of Columbia's Top Ten Black Leaders.

-In dozens of editorial columns over the years for both local newspapers, the Columbia Missourian columnist and Mizzou community development professor emeritus consistently argues that the highest charge of human life -- our prime directive, as it were -- is to do the right thing.
+In dozens of editorial columns over the years for both local newspapers, the Columbia Missourian columnist and Mizzou rural sociology professor emeritus consistently argues that the highest charge of human life -- our prime directive -- is to do the right thing.
 That may sound like a simple mandate, but as one look at Robertson's wisdom shows, doing right by yourself and others may be the hardest job in the world.

 In nearly five years at the Missourian, Robertson has urged improvements to the Police Review Board and protection of vulnerable citizens, from disabled Veterans to young people and the elderly.
 He's repeatedly argued against racial inequities, from subtle yet palpable workplace discrimination to the media manhandling persons of color.

-He wants to do away with a common Columbia charade: City Hall starts a new "public" planning process like Visioning, only to blow it off behind close doors.
-"Too often [well-intentioned task force members] find out that the citizen participation process was only a ruse to give the appearance that citizens were considered when programs were developed or discontinued," Robertson wrote.
+Robertson wants to do away with a common Columbia charade: City Hall starts a new "public" planning process like Visioning, only to blow it off behind close doors.
+"Too often, well-intentioned task force members find out that the citizen participation process was only a ruse to give the appearance that citizens were considered when programs were developed or discontinued," Robertson wrote.

-He spent the better part of the last decade writing about social justice in Columbia.
+He spent the better part of the last decade writing about social justice in Columbi, for all people, not just black people.
 Racial discrimination is alive and well at Mizzou, he opined in one of many Trib editorials.
 New Wal-Marts impose hidden costs on communities that offset their low, low prices.

 Trib publisher Hank Waters and cartoonist John Darkow blundered badly when they compared former Mizzou basketball player Ricky Clemons to a "tar baby," sending Columbia back to its Little Dixie roots.